capt-meelo/capt-meelo.github.io/_posts/htb-secnotes.md

 ![Registration](/static/img/12/04.png)

-Using the created account, we can now login.
+Using the created account, let's now login to the application.
 ![Login](/static/img/12/05.png)